Palpo Build Guide

 }

-If the above JSON data is returned, it indicates that the Palpo server has successfully started and is running normally.
+If you receive the above JSON response, the Palpo server is running successfully.

 Database Schema Overview